BARNET MUSEUM

 Lecture Programme

-We are pleased to announce that at long last we are relaunching our programme of lectures.
-The lectures will take place on the second Monday of the month starting on Monday 14th March 2022.
-The venue is St John the Baptist Church (Barnet Church) at 3pm.
+Our lectures will take place monthly at St John the Baptist Church (Barnet Church).
 Lectures are free to Barnet Museum and Local History Society members and £2 for non-members.

 Picture